SSHRC Postdoctoral Fellowships

-SSHRC Postdoctoral Fellowships proposals are expected to respond to the objectives put forward in the call for proposals for the Talent program.
+SSHRC Postdoctoral Fellowships are expected to respond to the objectives of the Research Training and Talent Development.

-SSHRC Postdoctoral Fellowships support the most promising Canadian new scholars in the social sciences and humanities and assist them in establishing a research base at an important time in their research careers.
+These fellowships support the most promising Canadian new scholars in the social sciences and humanities, and assist them in establishing a research base at an important time in their research careers.

 - undertaking original research;